-Students in the Preschool and Kindergarten classes have a gathering called Chapel in their classrooms each morning.
-Chapel is seen as a positive way for everyone to start the day by coming together to express respect for our country, for God, for oneself, and for each other.
+Students in the Preschool and Kindergarten classes start their day with a Morning Assembly in their room.
+This meeting is positive way for everyone to come together to express respect for our country, for God, for oneself, and for each other.
 Students learn the pledge to the flag, some patriotic songs, the Lord’s Prayer, and sing a hymn daily.
-In addition, the teachers discuss a variety of chapel topics with the students throughout the year that revolve around simple universally positive qualities from the Clairbourn Code of Ethics such as honesty, respect, and kindness.
+In addition, the teachers discuss a variety of topics with the students throughout the year that revolve around simple universal and positive qualities from the Clairbourn Code of Ethics such as honesty, respect, and responsibility.

 First through eighth grade students and staff, along with parents who wish to attend, enjoy a daily Morning Assembly in the Multi-Purpose Building.
 This gathering, which proceeds academic work, is where students and school community members come together as a family.

-After a prelude of live piano music, the headmaster welcomes everyone with short comments that apply to the upcoming week or school day.
+After a musical prelude, the head of school welcomes everyone with short comments that apply to the upcoming week or school day.
 Then, to acknowledge the freedoms enjoyed in this country, the assembly is invited to participate in the flag salute where students say the Pledge of Allegiance and sing a patriotic song.

 Starting in first grade and extending through eighth, the students present, in small groups, a pre-written Chapel message at the lectern in front of the entire school.
 This provides a wonderful opportunity for them to become comfortable with public speaking at a very young age.

-The Chapel meetings originated from the school’s Christian Science religious heritage, and today, it is comprised of a three-minute message designed for a wide audience of listeners and may include simple Bible stories or topics that cover universal values of forgiveness, gratitude, courage, honesty, and additional qualities that make for a strong and peaceful inner-spirit.
+The Chapel meetings originated from the school’s Christian Science religious heritage, and today, it is comprised of a short message designed for a wide audience of listeners and may include simple Bible stories or topics that cover universal values of forgiveness, gratitude, courage, honesty, and additional qualities that make for a strong and peaceful inner-spirit.